Last updated on:

 However, if you’re tall, you might run into a few issues with it.

-This made it to the top of our best spin bikes list, but I can tell you now that it wasn’t for the LCD screen.
+This made it to the top of our spin and exercise bike list, but I can tell you now that it wasn’t for the LCD screen.

 I think that including these screens are important for basic information, but they don’t need to be over-the-top by any means.